seon9cho/speech2phone/README.md

   | Reduced LR On Plateau | **72.4** | **92.9** |
   | Exponential Decay | 70.0 | 91.1 |

   Table 4: Effect of learning rate schedules on accuracy of model on the test set.
 Top-1 refers to the accuracy of the classification given highest probability by the model, and top-3 refers to the accuracy of the three classifications with highest probability.
 Experiments were performed with the 1-D convolutional ResNet for 30 epochs, batch size 512, Adam with initial learning rate 1e-2.
 StepLR multiplies the learning rate by 0.1 every 10 epochs.
 ReduceLROnPlateau multiplies the learning rate by 0.1 whenever validation accuracy does not improve for three epochs in a row.
-ExponentialDecay multiplies the learning rate by 0.9 every epoch.}
+ExponentialDecay multiplies the learning rate by 0.9 every epoch.
-\label{tab:batch-size
 </div>

 ## Results